-NB These do not cover specialist features e.g. retaining structures, drainage structures such as underground tanks, penstock valves, hydrobrakes, etc. Should any of these be likely, a table of additional costs would need to be appended to the Section 106 to enable their cost to be factored into the maintenance contribution formulae.
+NB These do not cover specialist features e.g. retaining structures, drainage structures such as underground tanks, penstock valves, hydrobrakes, etc. Should any of these be likely, a table of additional costs would need to be

 These figures are subject to indexation using the Updating Percentages published by the Building Cost Information Service (BCIS) for the Schedule of Rates for Grounds Maintenance 1987.